English Cocker Spaniel

 Shelter Adoption

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-English Cocker Spaniels have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to ear infections and hip dysplasia.
+Three variables drive daily care for English Cocker Spaniels: their medium size, their moderate shedding level, and their breed-associated risk of ear infections and hip dysplasia.

 What to Expect